Dr Laurence Mann

 Role

 Laurence studied Japanese at the University of Oxford, where he was awarded a DPhil (No Corrections) in 2017, for research on a set of Shinto liturgies called the Engishiki Norito.
 His research interests centre on the relationships between form and meaning in texts, particularly poetry and songs.
-He teaches a range of undergraduate modules in Japanese language and culture at Brookes (see below for a current list).
-Aside from this, he also retains an affiliation at the Faculty of Oriental Studies, University of Oxford, where he has taught since 2017.
+He teaches a range of undergraduate modules in Korean and Japanese languages and cultures at Brookes, as well as modules in languages and translation more generally (see below for a current list).
+Aside from this, he also retains an affiliation at the Faculty of Asian and Middle Eastern Studies, University of Oxford, where he has taught since 2017.

 Teaching and supervision